pomle/desensitize-mousemove/README.md

 # Desensitize Mousemove

 A wrapper for mousemove event handlers that requires initial movement before passing thru event to handler.
-Useful for when mousemove should activate something but subtle mousemove should be ignored because they are assumed to be inadvertent.
+Useful for when mousemove needs to be taken into account subtle mousemove must be ignored because they are assumed to be inadvertent.

+Once threshold has been met all events will be passed thru until no more events are passed

 ## Usage.